yangjenny/standard_algorithms/README.md

 Typical time to run code should be less than 1 min.

+To reproduce results in paper:
+Data from OUH studied here are available from the Infections in Oxfordshire Research Database (https://oxfordbrc.nihr.ac.uk/research-themes/modernising-medical-microbiology-and-big-infection-diagnostics/infections-in-oxfordshire-research-database-iord/), subject to an application meeting the ethical and governance requirements of the Database.
+Data from UHB, PUH and BH are available on reasonable request to the respective trusts, subject to HRA requirements.
+Data from HTD and NHTD are available from the CCAA Vietnam Data Access Committee, subject to an application meeting the ethical and governance requirements.

 ## Citation

 If you found our work useful, please consider citing: